Cysharp/MemoryPack/README.md

 `((byte)254, byte tag, value)`

 Union has 2 byte unsgined byte in header, First byte `254` is marker as Union, next unsgined byte is tag that for discriminated value type.
+When marker byte is `255` represents null.

 License
 ---